axle217/retail-DE-demo/README.md

 ./setup.sh
 ```

-The script setup .env which contains secrets, build Docker environment, and setup the schemas.
+The script sets up .env which contains secrets, build Docker environment, and setup the schemas.
 It is recomended to change username and password in `setup.sh` and secure it if want to develop into production.

 ### 2. Connect to database in Airflow